Geeksltd/Olive/docs/Microservices/ImplementingResilientApplications.md

 In monolithic applications, you can simply write logs to a file or database and then analyze it with any tool.
 Since application execution is limited to a fixed server or VM, it generally is not too complex to analyze the flow of events.

-However it’s different in distributed systems.
+However it's different in distributed systems.
 A microservice should not store the logs by itself.
 Instead a central log service should be used via its API by all Microservices.

 ## Health monitoring
 Health monitoring provides information about the state of your services in real time.
-Microservices-based applications often use heartbeats, or “I am Alive” signals, to enable interested observers to keep track of them.
+Microservices-based applications often use heartbeats, or "I am Alive" signals, to enable interested observers to keep track of them.

 Interested observers often include external performance monitoring tools that aggregate the health signals to provide an overall view of the state of your application.

 Another typical group of observers are schedulers, and container orchestrators (e.g. Kubernetes) that take care of automatic scaling, failover recovery, and server setup, as part of the cloud hosting infrastructure.

 ### Using watchdogs
-You can set up external web application health monitoring agents to periodically ping your web based services or apis, and notify you if it’s down.
+You can set up external web application health monitoring agents to periodically ping your web based services or apis, and notify you if it's down.
 There are several SaaS based solutions such as Uptime Robot, which you can use for this purpose.

 ### Health checks and orchestrators
 Orchestrators, like Kubernetes, periodically send health check requests to test each microservices or container.
 If it fails, Kubernetes will stop routing requests to that instance, and usually creates a new instance of that container.